 Dyspepsia – a common term for upset stomach – was one of the most common ailments of this era and Kellogg not only believed that it could be treated through proper diet and exercise but also through some less conventional methods.
 For example, he considered cleanliness of the colon paramount because he believed humans, like some apes he had studied needed four to five daily bowel movements.
 Thus, enemas were a frequent part of his therapy and some of these could be extreme using machines capable of pumping as much as 15 quarts of water per minute into the rectum.
 If this proved insufficient, he prescribed a daily pint of yogurt.
 And if that failed, Kellogg substituted yogurt for water in the enema machines.

 Still, guided by Ellen White’s principles, it was his implementation of their ideas around diet that were, perhaps, most innovative and influential.
-Working with his wife Ella Eaton Kellogg – a trained dietician, and his brother W.K., the team developed new health foods in the Sanitarium’s experimental kitchen including grain-based coffee substitutes, Granola, Protose (a vegetarian meat substitute made from soy, peanuts and wheat gluten), and Granose which was made of flaked, baked wheat kernels and is considered the first flaked cereal.
+Working with his wife Ella Eaton Kellogg – a trained dietician, and his brother W K, the team developed new health foods in the Sanitarium’s experimental kitchen including grain-based coffee substitutes, Granola, Protose (a vegetarian meat substitute made from soy, peanuts, and wheat gluten), and Granose which was made of flaked, baked wheat kernels and is considered the first flaked cereal.

-While Dr. Kellogg seems to be a bit of a visionary and a man ahead of his time, the rest of his story is a little darker.
+While Doctor Kellogg seems to be a bit of a visionary and a man ahead of his time, the rest of his story is a little darker.
 I’ll get to that in the next entry.